ArthurGuy/BBMembershipSystem/readme.md

 The storage directory needs to be writable.

 Some of the config options wont be needed.<br />
-AWS is used for file storage although a lcal option can be specified.<br />
+AWS is used for file storage although a local option can be specified.<br />
 The system is built for a MySQL DB but a similar system will work<br />
-GoCardless as above<br />
+GoCardless for Direct Debit payments<br />
-MailGun is completely optional<br />
+MailGun for sending email - completely optional<br />
-The encryption key is essential<br />
+The encryption key is essential and cannot be changed or lost once set<br />